Skip to main content

 Working with UK National Parks

-We are working with the UK’s 15 National Parks on coordinated action to tackle climate change and biodiversity loss.
+We are working with the UK’s 15 National Parks on coordinated action to tackle climate change and biodiversity loss, joining the Race to Zero initiative, committing to drive action to halve carbon emissions within their landscapes by 2030 and become significant net carbon sinks by 2050.

 Caroline